alecdhansen/ccs-final-project/README.md

 APIs:
 NBA Schedule API

 Want a tour of the project?
-Check this out! https://www.youtube.com/watch?v=-ptcAcyyKY4
+Check this out! --> https://www.youtube.com/watch?v=-ptcAcyyKY4

+Access the site here (save a step and use username "Alec" with password "safepass1" --> https://braggem.herokuapp.com/